 Dividing the plants can increase blooms and enhance plant health.
 Sedum should be divided every 3 to 4 years.
 Some growers also recommend dividing the plant after it has bloomed while the plant is actively growing.
 Recovery will be slower but these hardy little succulents should rebound fairly well.

 Separating sedum is a quick process.
 If you choose to divide after bloom, cut taller species down to 6 inches (15 cm.) to reduce transpiration and make division easier.

 Use a shovel and dig several inches around the plant and carefully excavate the root mass.
-Shake off excess soil and check the roots for any damage portions.
+Shake off excess soil and check the roots for any damaged portions.
 Clip any diseased or damaged roots off.
 Use a sharp knife and divide the plant into 4- to 6-inch (10-15 cm.) sections, each with plenty of roots.